critocrito/sugarcube-website/content/docs/glossary.md

 ## instrument

-While plugins are used to create complex data process in form of pipelines, instruments are responsible operate an meta data of the pipeline and to react to events emitted at different stages of the pipeline run.
-This meta data are failures during a plugin, statistics about units fetched, etc. Instruments hook into the lifecycle of a pipeline and can are used for logging, storing metrics about the performance of a Sugarcube pipeline or writing failure statistics to a CSV file.
+While plugins are used to create complex data process in form of pipelines, instruments are responsible to operate on meta data of the pipeline and to react to events emitted at different stages of the pipeline run.
+This meta data can be failures during a plugin, statistics about units fetched, etc. Instruments hook into the lifecycle of a pipeline and can be used for logging, storing metrics about the performance of a Sugarcube pipeline or writing failure statistics to a CSV file.

 Read more about [events](/events) to understand how instruments can hook into a pipeline run.